Ultimate Guide

 You’ll need to choose a WhatsApp Business Solution Provider (BSP), a third-party company that helps you get access to WhatsApp API.
 These are usually subscription based software platforms.

 To avoid additional costs on top of WhatsApp’s compulsory charges, choose your BSP wisely.
-Respond.io offers WhatsApp API without charging any markups or additional fees.
+For example, SleekFlow charges $15 per phone number per month.
+On the other hand, respond.io offers WhatsApp API without charging any markups or additional fees.

 So, now that you know how much it costs, take a look at the features WhatsApp API offers when combined with a conversation management platform like respond.io.